goldman-gp-ebi/SWAMPy/README.md

 - Simulate other PCR products (how?
 Chimeras -> Simera + Point mutations -> with a script? /ignore Chimeras for now.)

-- genome_abundances.tsv should be able to cope with multiple rows / abundances pointing to the same genome.
-This is actually going to be a bit annoying to fix because the way it's done now, you'd end up with multiple rows with exactly the same id in the fastq.

 - Test the 'exact' amplicon distribution method (Nicola's method) make sure it works as intended - this is already implemented but needs testing.
 Additionally on this point, Nicola asked for multinomial sampling from each set of reads and also for the ability to read from a SAM or BAM file, this is currently not supported.

-- Try to run this program on EBI resources rather than on my laptop and uploading.

-- Fix the other sampling forms, at the moment just DIRICHLET_1 works (and possibly Nicola's custom distribution).

 - Cruddiness parameter should be able to be different for each genome, and a place for that information is in the tsv file containing the genome abundances.
 If there's a command line value, use that for all the genomes, if there isn't then look in the genome abundances, otherwise use a default.

-- Command line switch to delete the temporary folders.

 - For the loop of reads, each time it's on the outer loop (of genomes) keep track.